|

 Portraits and

-figures are better with a lesser field of view, say f 4 or less, to render
+figures are better with a lesser field of view, say f-4 or lower, to render

 the background softer and slightly out of focus.
 In low light, auto exposure